simonmcallister0210/cognito-srp-helper/README.md

 ### `getPasswordSignature`

-Generates the password required for PASSWORD_CLAIM_SIGNATURE in respondToAuthChallenge.
+Generates the signature required for PASSWORD_CLAIM_SIGNATURE in respondToAuthChallenge.
 The signature is generated using the secret values returned from initiateAuth.

 **Parameters**: